dovecot/documentation/source/settings/plugin/apparmor-plugin.rst

    The AppArmor "hat" to change to when a user is loaded.

-   You can define muiltiple hats by appending an increasing number to the setting name.
+   You can define multiple hats by appending an increasing number to the setting name.

    Example: